raspberrypilearning/lego-robot-car/en/step_1.md

 ## Introduction

-Use LEGO and the Raspberry Pi LEGO HAT to build a cool robot car, then program it for Bluetooth control from your phone.
+Use LEGO and the Raspberry Pi Build HAT to build a cool robot car, then program it for Bluetooth control from your phone.
 Then add some LEDs to dazzle your friends.

 --- no-print ---